 Crown vetch

-Gray dogwood (problematic in prairies but not so much in savannas)
+Gray dogwood (problematic in prairies but not so much in savannas or woods)

 Lesser celandine